 2.1.
-Preparation of the Robot System and Infrastructure
+Preparation of the Mobile Robot and Infrastructure

-The participants can start the system setup for the demonstration on the field at the preparation time indicated by the organizer.
+The participants can start the system setup for the demonstration on the competition field at the preparation time indicated by the organizer.
 The preparation time is 15 minutes before the starting time of demonstration, The system setup must be finished within this time.
 At this time, up to 10 participants can work.
-The robot system used for both sub tasks must be the same.
-However, the exchange of end-effectors is permitted.
+The mobile robot system used for both tasks must be the same.
+However, the exchange of end-effectors and the container installation height is permitted.

-The following provides details on the stock subtask and the stock and disposal subtask, respectively.
+The following provides details on the stock task and the stock and disposal task, respectively.

-2.1.1 Stock Subtasks
+2.1.1 Stock task